-A misty morning, on the beach at Aldeburgh.
+A misty morning on the beach at Aldeburgh.

 Sitting on the East Suffolk coast, Aldeburgh is an attractive and well known seaside town, counting Benjamin Britten and Maggi Hambling among its luminaries.
 As well as its strong, ongoing musical and artistic associations, there’s a strong fishing tradition.
-There are miles of unspoilt shingle coastline within easy walking distance of the town.
+There are miles of unspoilt shingle coast within easy walking distance of the town.

 The beach is Duncan’s livelihood.